Australia & New Zealand

 Start the day exploring Scotland's National Museum of Rural Life, a five-star museum presenting a collection of tractors, harvesters, and combines that also functions as a historic commercial dairy farm.

-Next we board an exquisite boat for a pleasant trip to Northern Ireland.
+Next we board the ferry for a pleasant trip to Northern Ireland.
 Our Cairnryan Port Superferry journey reveals unmatched beauty as we cross the Irish Sea to Belfast.

 Upon arrival, we check-in at the Europa Hotel in Belfast for two nights.